Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Waltham Forest and are not the council.
 About us

-The Children and Families Scrutiny Committee met on Tuesday 14 May 2024 to discuss the Waltham Forest Special Educational Needs and Disability (SEND) Services response to the Department for Education's SEND Improvement Plan and the All-Age Carers Strategy, focusing on young carers and their families.
-The committee also received an update on OFSTED's progress against its Post Focused Visit Action Plan and discussed historic abuse allegations at Whitefield School.
+The Children and Families Scrutiny Committee met on Tuesday 14 May 2024 to discuss progress on the SEND Improvement Plan, the All-Age Carers Strategy, and an update on OFSTED's findings.
+The committee also reviewed the Action Tracker and Forward Plan, and discussed the Whitefield School historic abuse case.

 The committee discussed the recent media coverage of historic abuse cases at Whitefield School.
-Mr Christopher Spencer, Interim Strategic Director - Families, clarified that staff involved had been investigated by the police and the Crown Prosecution Service, with all staff returning to the school subject to risk assessment and retraining.
+Mr Christopher Spencer, Interim Strategic Director - Families, clarified that staff involved had been investigated by the police and the Crown Prosecution Service, and all staff had returned to school subject to risk assessment and retraining.
 The police investigation was ongoing, but the investigation into staff had concluded.
 The Safeguarding Partnership would consider if a retrospective Serious Incident Notice (SIN) was required.
-Committee members were informed that OFSTED had recently visited the school and given it a clean bill of health.
-The committee recommended that the review of the investigation into the abuse allegations be included in the next municipal year's agenda, with an invitation extended to the school and some parents to attend.
-Councillor Jonathan O'Dea suggested referring the issue to the Equality and Human Rights Commission as a priority, if not already done.
-The committee agreed to request further information on the findings of exit interviews and permanent exclusion data.
+Committee members confirmed that the school had recently received a clean bill of health from OFSTED, following an unannounced visit in 2019.
+The CCTV footage containing evidence of abuse was discovered in 2021, after the previous leadership team had left the school.
+Some parents were considering legal action against the academy, and officers would investigate this.
+Councillor Jonathan O'Dea recommended that the issue be referred to the Equality and Human Rights Commission as a matter arising from the use of restraint and seclusion in schools.
+The committee recommended that the next Committee Chair include a review of the investigation as part of the next municipal year, inviting the school and some of the parents to attend the Committee.

 Waltham Forest Special Educational Needs and Disability Services (SEND) Response to DfE SEND Improvement Plan